Production & Post-Production

-KAZQ is dedicated to producing cutting edge shows, promos, animations, and more using high-end camera and lighting equipment, state-of-the-art studios, and the latest breakthroughs in production software.
-KAZQ uses some of the same post production software that is used by major production studios
+KAZQ is dedicated to producing cutting edge shows, promos, animations, motion graphics, and more using high-end cameras and lighting equipment, state-of-the-art studios, and the latest breakthroughs in production software.
+KAZQ uses some of the same post production software that is used by major production studios.

 Field and Studio Filming Techniques